indynagpal/sublimetext-lucee/readme.md

 ### Completions

 Completions are included for tags and tag attributes, as well for built-in functions and member functions.
+Completions are also available for `Application.cfc` settings and methods.

-There is also the ability on a per project basis, via the `.sublime-project` file, to index folders of components, and then completions will be offered after typing a `.` if the preceding text matches a component file, or component file and containing directory (as DI/1 has it).
+In addition, there is the ability on a per project basis, via the `.sublime-project` file, to index folders of components, and then completions will be offered after typing a `.` if the preceding text matches a component file, or component file and containing directory (as DI/1 has it).
 So, for example, if a `services/user.cfc` file is found, then when typing either `user.` or `userService.`, the functions from that cfc will be offered as completions.
 To set this up you add the following setting to your project file: `"model_completion_folders":    [ "/full/path/to/model", "/another/full/path/to/index" ]`.

 ### Inline Documentation